 If something feels off, it probably is.

-Lastly, always log out of your SuperRecords account after each session, especially if you’re using a shared or public computer.
-It’s a small step that can prevent a lot of headaches down the line.
+Lastly, always log out of your SuperRecords account after each session, especially if you’re on a shared or public computer.
+It’s a small step.
+One that prevents a lot of headaches later.

 Marlene Schillingarin writes the kind of latest technology news content that people actually send to each other.
 Not because it's flashy or controversial, but because it's the sort of thing where you read it and immediately think of three people who need to see it.
 Marlene has a talent for identifying the questions that a lot of people have but haven't quite figured out how to articulate yet — and then answering them properly.